langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 ### MessageState

-`MessageState` is one of the few opinionated components in LangGraph. `MessageState` is a special state designed to make it easy to use a list of messages as a key in your state.
+`MessageState` is one of the few opinionated components in LangGraph. `MessageState` is a special state designed to make it easy to use an array of messages as a key in your state.
 Specifically, `MessageState` is defined as:

 ```typescript
 import { BaseMessage } from "@langchain/core/messages";